Cincinnati Bengals Quarterback Joe Burrow's Love Story With Olivia Holzmacher Is a True Touchdown - E! Online

 The Super Bowl hasn't even started, but Joe Burrow is already a winner in the game of love.

-As the Cincinatti Bengals quarterback prepares to take on the Los Angeles Rams in the biggest game of his career, there's one person he can count on to be the biggest cheerleader: girlfriend Olivia Holzmacher.
+As the Cincinnati Bengals quarterback prepares to take on the Los Angeles Rams in the biggest game of his career, there's one person he can count on to be the biggest cheerleader: girlfriend Olivia Holzmacher.

 Back in August 2017, the pair officially started dating while both students at Ohio State.
 And although Joe transferred to Louisiana State University in 2019, their love kept growing stronger.
 In fact, when Joe was the first selection in the 2020 NFL Draft, Olivia was by his side cheering him on.